yast/yast.github.io/_posts/2022-02-23-yast-development-start-2022.md

 ## More to Come {#closing}

 As you can see, we have been quite busy lately and we plan to remain so.
-The bright side is that both YaST and D-Installer will keep evolving at good pace.
+The bright side is that both YaST and D-Installer will keep evolving at a good pace.
 The not-so-bright one is that we are not sure when we will be able to blog again.
 But we promise we will try to recover the biweekly cadence.
 Meanwhile do as we do and have a lot of fun!